-The table below illustrates the findings from the 2021 performance review, the actions taken by the Board and principal Committees during 2022, and the actions identified for 2023 as a result of the 2022 performance review.
+The table below illustrates the findings from the 2022 performance review, the actions taken by the Board and principal Committees during 2023, and the actions identified for 2024 as a result of the 2023 performance review.

-FINDINGS The following were identified during the review as areas for potential improvement:

-• review the Board composition to ensure the Board has the optimum balance of skills, experience and diversity;

-- review the Company's succession planning and improve the Board's interaction with members of senior management; - continue to focus on the Company's strategy, and enhance the strategic discussions, to ensure a clear strategic direction for implementation; and - continue to focus on communication with institutional investors.

-- PROGRESS the structure and composition of the Board and the Committees was reviewed and three new Independent Non-Executive Directors were appointed bringing additional diverse skills, experience and knowledge to the Board; - the Board attended the Global Leadership meeting in March 2022; - increased focus on the Company's strategy; and - the Company has an ongoing commitment to open communications with institutional investors see "Relations With Capital Markets" section starting on page 74.

-- ACTIONS continue to increase the Board's exposure to and familiarity with senior management; - rotate the location of Board meetings to give the Directors the opportunity to visit DP World's global operations and meet with local senior management; and - · continue to optimise the strategic and market review to gain further competitive advantage.
+FINDINGS The following were identified during the review as areas for potential improvement: IN 2022 • keep the Board composition under review to ensure the Board has the optimum balance of skills, experience, and diversity; enhance the Company's succession planning and the Board's interaction with members of senior management; continue to increase the Board's familiarity with the Company's global operations and businesses; continue to focus on the Company's strategy, and enhance the strategic discussions, to ensure a clear strategic direction for implementation; and continue to focus on communication with institutional investors.
+PROGRESS the location of Board meetings was rotated to give Board members the opportunity to visit DP World's global IN 2023 operations and meet with local senior management; increased focus was given to the Company's strategy; increased focus was given to understanding, managing and disclosing the effects of sustainability related risks, opportunities, and impacts on the Company's business; • the Company upholds an ongoing commitment to good corporate governance in line with regulatory requirements, best practice and the expectations of its stakeholders; and the Company upholds an ongoing commitment to open communications with institutional investors - see "Relations With Capital Markets" section starting on page 80.
+ACTIONS continue to increase the Board's exposure to and familiarity with senior management; FOR 2024 continue to rotate the location of Board meetings to give the Directors the opportunity to visit DP World's global operations and meet with local senior management; continue to give focus to the Company's strategy, and optimise the strategic and market review to gain further competitive advantage; and

+• continue to enhance the Company's succession planning and talent development.

 During the year, and as part of the performance evaluation cycle, the composition of each of the Board's main Committees was reviewed.
 For further details about the membership and activities of each Committee please refer to the Committees' reports.
+See page 81 for the Audit and Risk Committee report $\rightarrow$